 The southwest corner is meant to ultimately have a mixture of land uses that includes religious, retail and commercial, and employment related uses.
 The corner currently has a religious use that is designated Public/Institutional.
 The southern portion of the intersection is designated Office/Industrial/Warehouse.
-This corner, along with the southeast corner of the intersection is allocated a share of the remaining 60,000 square feet of retail space (10% of the 600,000 square feet of retail for the entire CC600 intersection).
-As such, the northwest and northeast portions of the corner are designated CC600 to accommodate a share of the available 60,000 square feet of retail along with other commercial uses.
+This corner is allocated 25,000 square feet of commercial retail space.
 A greenspace buffer is located along the southern edge of the intersection and is meant to provide a buffer to future residential uses.
 There are a number of ways to provide transitions to less intense land uses, such as berms with dense landscaping, open space, fences, etc. This green space buffer could accommodate passive uses such as walking trails, etc.